aquasecurity/tracee/docs/docs/policies/usage/cli.md

 # CLI Policy Usage

-This section details how to use the flags in the Tracee CLI.
+This section details how to use policies with the Tracee CLI.

-## Applying Tracee Polcies
+## Applying Tracee Policies

-A [policy file](../index.md) can be applied in the Tracee command using the `--policy` flag and providing a path to the location of the policy file.
+A [policy file](../index.md) can be applied using the `--policy` flag:

 ```console
 tracee --policy ./policy.yml